The Deceiver (novel): Epilogue

 The SIS hierarchy reject Sam's case, having decided weeks earlier that, since the Cold War was over, his office was no longer necessary.
 He is offered a variety of desk jobs which he declines in favour of early retirement, deciding that he's done his part.
 Before he leaves he warns his deputy to keep his eyes peeled, because, despite what the bureaucrats think, the world is still a dangerous place that will always need spies.

 As he leaves the building, he passes a newspaper stand where the headlines declare the official end of the Cold War.
 Four weeks later, whilst fishing outside his retirement cottage, he hears over the radio that Saddam Hussein has invaded Kuwait.
 Upon hearing this news, vindicated and unmoved, he decides it's "time to change his bait".

 Television adaptations

-The four stories were filmed as a miniseries for British television in 1989 and 1990.
+The four stories were filmed as a part of a miniseries for British television in 1989 and 1990, together with two additional stories (Just Another Secret and Death Has a Bad Reputation) that were not part of the novel.
 McCready was played by British actor Alan Howard.